mariusmilitaru32/TimeToCook/README.md

     ![Mockup](documentation/features/allrecipes.png)
 - ### Register
   - ####
-    The registration feature on website is a simple and secure way for new users to create their own accounts, which enables them to add recipes, edit and save to favourite.
+    The registration feature on the website is a simple and secure way for new users to create their own accounts, which enables them to add recipes, edit and save to favourite.
 Users are asked to confirm their password to avoid mistyping it.
     ![Mockup](documentation/features/registration.png)
 - ### Log In
   - ####
-    When the user is logged in an  message is shown to confirm.
+    When the user is logged in a message is shown to confirm.
     ![Mockup](documentation/features/login.png)
     ![Mockup](documentation/features/loginmessage.png)
   - ####